-Draft Profile: BioDurrell Johnson from ASA College (New York) High School was rated a -star recruit by ESPN and handed a 2-star grade by 247 Sports.
+Draft Profile: BioDurrell Johnson from ASA College (New York) High School was rated a 2-star recruit by ESPN and handed a 2-star grade by 247 Sports.
 After high school, Johnson joined Liberty.

 In 2020 as a freshman Johnson saw action in 11 games and played a total of 504 snaps for the Flames.
 He recorded 22 tackles, 4 assists, while adding 24 stops.
-In coverage Johnson notched up one pass breakup, one interception, and a decent QB rating when targetted of 80.0.
-As a pass rusher, he added 32 total pressures, which included 16 QB hurries, 6 QB hits, and an excellent an excellent 10 sacks on the season.
+In coverage Johnson notched up one pass breakup, one interception, and a QB rating when targetted of 80.0.
+As a pass rusher, he added 32 total pressures, which included 16 QB hurries, 6 QB hits, and an impressive an impressive 10 sacks on the season.

 As a sophomore for the Flames in 2021 Johnson played in 9 games and took part in 312 snaps for the Flames.
 He recorded 19 tackles, 3 assists, while adding 16 stops.
 As a pass rusher, he chalked up 19 total pressures, and 15 QB hurries, 4 QB hits, and no sacks during the year.